voelspriet/LibreChat/README.md

 ## 🗂️ `agentsStandalone` Option

 Setting `agentsStandalone: true` removes the "Agents" group from the endpoint menu and lists each agent individually.
-Configure this in `librechat.yaml` or set the `AGENTS_STANDALONE` environment variable so all agents appear directly in the dropdown.
+Enable this feature by setting `agentsStandalone: true` in `librechat.yaml` so all agents appear directly in the dropdown.

 ---